 Stephen afoot

-I started running indoors in late 2007, and after reaching 5km indoors in March 2008, started outdoor running, and entered the first Royal Parks Half Marathon in October 2008.
+I started running indoors in late 2007, and after reaching 5km indoors in March 2008, started outdoor running, and immediately entered the first Royal Parks Half Marathon, run in October 2008.
 I did two more half-marathons in Reading in 2009 and 2010, after which my running rather lost objective and focus.

 In 2014, I discovered parkrun, which gave a fresh objective, and I rediscovered my enthusiasm for running.
 Successful weight loss in 2016, together with several running friends (mostly online so far) and a growing love of parkrun tourism further increased my love of running.